GothenburgBitFactory/taskchampion/docs/src/introduction.md

 ## Relationship with Taskwarrior

 TaskChampion was originally developed as a project "inspired by" Taskwarrior, and later incorporated into Taskwarrior in its 3.0 release.
-Taskwarrior embeds TaskChampion, but does not have any kind of privileged access to its implementation details.
+Taskwarrior depends on TaskChampion, but does not have any kind of privileged access to its implementation details.
-Any other application can also embed TaskChampion and implement similar functionality, and even interoperate with Taskwarrior either in the same replica or via sync.
+Any other application can also use TaskChampion to implement similar functionality, and even interoperate with Taskwarrior either in the same replica or via sync.